-These pages have basic information for those considering, or just starting home education.
+These pages have basic home education information.
+Intended for those considering, or just starting to home educate.
 They answer frequently asked questions such as:

 - Why home educate?

 - How can parents teach all that a teacher can?

 - What resources are available for home educating?